Skip to Content

 // This is your Prisma schema file, // learn more about it in the docs: https://pris.ly/d/prisma-schema generator client { provider = "prisma-client-js" output = "./generated/client" } generator zod { provider = "prisma-zod-generator" config = "./zod-generator.config.json" } datasource db { provider = "postgresql" } model User { /// @zod.brand<'user'>() id String @id @default(uuid()) /// @zod.custom.use(z.literal('user')) entityType EntityType @default(user) /// @zod.meta({ description: "Timestamp when the user was created", examples: ["2023-01-01T00:00:00.000Z"] }) createdAt DateTime @default(now()) /// @zod.meta({ description: "Timestamp when the user was last updated", examples: ["2023-01-01T00:00:00.000Z"] }) updatedAt DateTime @default(now()) @updatedAt /// @zod.meta({ examples: ["John Doe"], description: "Full name of the user" }) fullName String /// @zod.meta({ examples: ["john.doe@example.com"], description: "Email address of the user" }) email String @unique /// @zod.meta({ examples: ["https://example.com/image.jpg"], description: "Profile image URL of the user" }) imageUrl String? tasks Task[] embedding Unsupported("vector(1536)")? } model Task { /// @zod.brand<'task'>() id String @id @default(uuid()) /// @zod.custom.use(z.literal('task')) entityType EntityType @default(task) /// @zod.meta({ description: "Timestamp when the task was created", examples: ["2023-01-01T00:00:00.000Z"] }) createdAt DateTime @default(now()) /// @zod.meta({ description: "Timestamp when the task was last updated", examples: ["2023-01-01T00:00:00.000Z"] }) updatedAt DateTime @default(now()) @updatedAt /// @zod.meta({ examples: ["Implement authentication"], description: "Title of the task" }) title String /// @zod.meta({ examples: ["Implement user authentication using JWT"], description: "Description of the task" }) description String /// @zod.meta({ examples: ["TODO"], description: "Status of the task" }) status TaskStatus @default(TODO) /// @zod.brand<'user'>().meta({ examples: ["a3bb189e-8bf9-3888-9912-ace4e6543002"], description: "ID of the user who owns the task" }) userId String user User @relation(fields: [userId], references: [id], onDelete: Cascade) embedding Unsupported("vector(1536)")? } enum EntityType { user task } enum TaskStatus { TODO IN_PROGRESS IN_REVIEW DONE }

-For easier access to the generated schemas, you can add path mapping to your tsconfig.json:
+For easier access to the generated schemas, we add a path mapping to tsconfig.json:

 { "compilerOptions": { "paths": { "@schemas/*": ["./prisma/generated/schemas/*"], }, }, }